 Sable Highlands Conservation Easement Lands: The Barnes Pond Public Use Area campsites #4-6 on the Barnes Pond Road are currently inaccessible due to a road washout.
 Access to these sites will not be reopened until road repairs can be made and the road beyond the washout is assessed for storm damage and cleared of blowdown.
 The three furthest campsites along the True Brook Road are inaccessible due to poor road conditions

-Saranac Lakes Wild Forest: There is blowdown on the Deer Loop Trail between Route 30 and the bridge.
+Saranac Lakes Wild Forest: Users of the Bloomingdale Bog Trail should watch for logging equipment crossing the trail at its southern end.
+Logging operations are occurring on the private lands on both sides of the trail.
 Hikers accessing Whiteface Landing should park at the newly developed and paved parking area along Route 86 immediately west of the bridge over the West Branch of the Ausable.
 A trail connects the parking area and Connery Pond Road.

 St. Regis Canoe Area: Ice has formed on all lakes and ponds. check the depth of ice before crossing and avoid inlets, outlets and ice on or near running water.
 Ice that holds snow may not hold the weight of a person.
 A section of the canoe carry about half way between Long Pond and Nellie Pond has been flooded by beavers.
 This will required a short paddle across the beaver pond.
 Significant work on campsites in the Canoe Area was conducted last year.
 A new webpage has been created to provide information including maps and recreational opportunities.